johli/aparent/README.md

 [Legacy Code Repository](https://github.com/johli/aparent-legacy)<br/>

 ## Data Availability
-The raw sequencing data for the Random 3' UTR MPRA and the Designed 3' UTR MPRA are found at GEO accession GSE113849.
+The raw sequencing data for the 3' UTR MPRA libraries are found at GEO accession GSE113849.

 The **Legacy** Data is the version of the processed data analyzed in the paper, which we provide here for reproducibility.
 The newest version of the data has been re-processed with the following additional improvements: